Conflict Avoidance and Conflict/Violence Prevention (Public Sector Specific)

 Q. Will I get a certificate once I complete the course and will it be recognized by employers?

 A. Yes.
-Once you complete the assignments and the online quizzes successfully, you will get a certificate, suitable for framing, in the mail.
+Once you complete the assignments and the online quizzes successfully, you will get a certificate, suitable for framing.
+Your employer is the one who decided what training/certification to recognize or not.
+In the end, you have to adhere to the internal training requirements of the employer.

 Q. What is a M.L.E.O.?